Sankalpjadhav/Heart-disease-prediction-using-ML/README.md

-# Heart disease prediction using Machine learning
+# Heart Disease Prediction using Machine Learning
 This model is developed by taking available data-sets and trained the model accordingly to predict whether the patient has a positive response or negative response to heart disease.

 # Machine learning algorithms are often categorized as follows